qossmic/deptrac/README.md

 ```

 The output shows, that deptrac is parsing 2 files and found 0 violations.
-By default every dependency between layers are violations.
+By default every dependency between layers is a violation.
 In our case there are (for now) no dependencies between our classes (layers).
 So it's fine that deptrac will show us 2 independent layers without any relationship.